Skip to Content

 Dealing with jute rug smells

-Sometime a new jute rug smells.
-Some may even say their jute rug smells like dog.
-That may be worst case scenario though.
+Sometimes, a new jute rug smells.
+Some may even say their jute rug smells like a dog.
+That may be the worst-case scenario, though.

-The smell is usually because the rug has been rolled up for a while, not because your dog is rolling all around on it.
+The smell is usually because the rug has been rolled up for a while, not because your dog is rolling all around.

 An easy fix for that stink is to sprinkle baking soda all over the rug.
-Let the baking soda sit for a while, do its order absorbing thing.
-Then give your rug a good vacuuming to clean up the baking soda.
+Let the baking soda sit for a while; do its order-absorbing thing.
+Then, give your rug an excellent vacuum to clean up the baking soda.

-This cleaning tip will get rid of that initial stinkiness as well as keeping your rug smelling its best.
+This cleaning tip will get rid of that initial stinkiness as well as keep your rug smelling its best.

 Are jute rugs affordable?

 They are affordable, which is another reason I love them.
-Like with anything though, the price with vary depending on where you purchase your rug from.
+Like with anything, though, the price will vary depending on where you purchase your rug from.
 For instance you can buy an affordable Ikea jute rug, or splurge with a Pottery Barn jute rug.

 What is jute backing?